manticoresoftware/manticoresearch/manual/Creating_an_index/Creating_a_distributed_index/Remote_indexes.md

 These options manage overall behaviour regarding remote agents.
 They are to be specified in **searchd section of the configuration file** and define defaults for the whole Manticore instance.

 * `agent_connect_timeout` - instance-wide defaults for `agent_connect_timeout` parameter.
 * `agent_query_timeout` - instance-wide defaults for `agent_query_timeout` parameter.
-The last defined in distributed (network) indexes, or also may be overridden per-query using a setting of the same name.
+The last defined in distributed (network) tables, or also may be overridden per-query using a setting of the same name.
-* `agent_retry_count` integer, specifies how many times manticore will try to connect and query remote agents in distributed index before reporting fatal query error.
+* `agent_retry_count` integer, specifies how many times manticore will try to connect and query remote agents in a distributed table before reporting fatal query error.
 Default is 0 (i.e. no retries).
 This value may be also specified on per-query basis using 'OPTION retry_count=XXX' clause.
 If per-query option exists, it will override the one specified in config.

-Note, that if you use **agent mirrors** in definition of your distributed index, then before every attempt of connect server will select different mirror, according to specified [ha_strategy](../../Creating_a_cluster/Remote_nodes/Load_balancing.md#ha_strategy) specified.
+Note, that if you use **agent mirrors** in definition of your distributed table, then before every attempt of connect server will select different mirror, according to specified [ha_strategy](../../Creating_a_cluster/Remote_nodes/Load_balancing.md#ha_strategy) specified.
 In this case [agent_retry_count](../../Creating_an_index/Creating_a_distributed_index/Remote_indexes.md#agent_retry_count) will be aggregated for all mirrors in a set.

 For example, if you have 10 mirrors, and set `agent_retry_count=5`, then server will retry up to 50 times, assuming average 5 tries per every of 10 mirrors (in case of option `ha_strategy = roundrobin` it will be actually exactly 5 times per mirror).